The Applied Coaching Tool (ACT)

 - Consider the context for learning something new

-- Confirm understanding of how the strategy helps achieve the goals
+supportive tools, equipment) to achieve the go - Provide information (expertise) and confirm understanding of how the strategy helps achieve

-- Affirm family’s dedication, effort, and strengths
+- Affirm family’s dedication, effort and strengths

 Commit to Action

-- Summarize session activities (reflection)
+- Encourage family to summarize session activities

 - Offer options to support recall for home practice